STEP 1 – DESIGNING

 The Filing is the next stage involved in the process of the jewellery manufacturing.
 Under Filing, the excess metal or solder is being removed from the piece.
 The variety of tools like files and burns are being utilized to remove casting layer and offering a smooth finish.
 After filing, the task of assembling is carried out which is the process of joining 2 or more components of same design using soldering technique or laser technique.

 Afterwards, the polishing is being carried out to give a neat and fine finish and thus enhancing the value of the jewellery piece.
 There are three steps involved in the polishing stage, which includes the tumbling, pre-polishing and ultra cleaning.
-You must note that before the diamond is set, those jewellery pieces bearing diamond, requires pre-polishing, since the diamond portions can’t be polished once the diamonds are set below the area, as it may risk the shine of the diamond.
+You must note that before the moissanite is set, those jewellery pieces bearing moissanite, requires pre-polishing, since the moissanite portions can’t be polished once the moissanite are set below the area, as it may risk the shine of the moissanite.

 Step 9 – METAL SETTING